MarketPeak Trading 19.3% Higher This Week (PEAK)

-MarketPeak (CURRENCY:PEAK) traded 8% higher against the U.S. dollar during the 1 day period ending at 20:00 PM ET on April 29th.
-MarketPeak has a total market capitalization of $2.11 million and $223,122.00 worth of MarketPeak was traded on exchanges in the last 24 hours.
-During the last seven days, MarketPeak has traded up 19.3% against the U.S. dollar.
-One MarketPeak coin can currently be bought for $0.24 or 0.00001797 BTC on major exchanges.
+MarketPeak (CURRENCY:PEAK) traded 8% higher against the dollar during the 24-hour period ending at 18:00 PM Eastern on April 30th.
+One MarketPeak coin can now be purchased for approximately $0.24 or 0.00001797 BTC on exchanges.
+MarketPeak has a total market cap of $2.11 million and $223,122.00 worth of MarketPeak was traded on exchanges in the last day.
+Over the last seven days, MarketPeak has traded 19.3% higher against the dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.